gbouras13/plassembler/README.md

 Unicycler is awesome and still a good way to assemble plasmids from hybrid sequencing - plassembler uses it!
 But there are a few reasons to use plassembler instead:

 1. Time.
-Plassember throws away all the chromosomal reads (i.e. most of them) before running Unicycler, so it is much faster (3-5x usually, higher if you have lots of long reads).
+Plassember throws away all the chromosomal reads (i.e. most of them) before running Unicycler, so it is much faster (4-10x usually, higher if you have lots of long reads).
+2. Accuracy.
+Benchmarking has shown Plassembler is more accurate than Unicycler in terms of indels and mismatches.
+I honestly wasn't even aiming for this when I wrote Plassembler, just a big speed-up, but it is a nice result of course!
+I think it's maybe because throwing away the chromosomal reads is a bit like subsampling for short read assemblies, which can lead to improvements (e.g. see this [paper](https://doi.org/10.1099/mgen.0.000294)).
-2. Plassembler will output only the likely plasmids, and can more easily be integrated into pipelines.
+3. Plassembler will output only the likely plasmids, and can more easily be integrated into pipelines.
 You shouldn't be assembling the chromosome using Unicycler [anymore](https://doi.org/10.1371/journal.pcbi.1010905) so plassembler can get you only what is necessary from Unicycler.
-3. Plassembler will give you summary depth and copy number stats for both long and short reads.
+4. Plassembler will give you summary depth and copy number stats for both long and short reads.
-4. Plassembler can be used as a quality control to check if your short and long reads come from the same sample - if plassembler results in many non-circular contigs (particularly those that have no hits in PLSDB), it is likely because your read sets do not come from the same isolate!
+5. Plassembler can be used as a quality control to check if your short and long reads come from the same sample - if plassembler results in many non-circular contigs (particularly those that have no hits in PLSDB), it is likely because your read sets do not come from the same isolate!
-5. As of v 0.1.4, you will get information whether each assembled contig has a similar entry in [PLSDB](https://doi.org/10.1093/nar/gkab1111).
+6. You will get information whether each assembled contig has a similar entry in [PLSDB](https://doi.org/10.1093/nar/gkab1111).
 Especially for common pathogen species that are well represented in databases, this will likely tell you specifically what plasmid you have in your sample.
 * Note: Especially for less commonly sequenced species, I would not suggest that that absence of a PLSDB hit is necessary meaningful, especially for circular contigs - those would likely be novel plasmids uncaptured by PLSDB.
-6. Plassembler is really good at recovering small (<10kbp) plasmids that long-read only assemblies miss, and can alert you (using copy number estimation) if you have lost these in the long-read set.

 # Documentation